joelchan/inst126-intro-programming-notes/8_Dictionaries.md

 # your code here
 ```

-### Practice: counts of email addresses from email records
+### Practice: counts of email addresses from email records (counting)

-Let's index how many times we got emails from which email addresses!
+Let's practice the **counting** variation again.
+Index how many times we got emails from each email address!

 ```{code-cell} ipython3
 email_records = ['From stephen.marquard@uct.ac.za Sat Jan  5 09:14:16 2008',